tylerjosephrose/CloudComputingHW3/README.md

 ---

 ## How To Use
 Once you have it installed, you can view the website by navigating to the `<address>/forecast` where address is the address of the machine you installed it on.
 If you are on the same machine, you can just go to 127.0.0.1/forecast.
 From here you select your date using the dropdowns and hit submit.
-The table will then appear underneath the form.
+The table and chart will then appear underneath the form.